 Fact: HSV antibodies take several weeks and even months to develop after infection; false negatives and false positives are common.

-Myth: The 72 hour zoster treatment rule applies to herpes simplex.
+Myth: The 72-hour zoster treatment rule applies to herpes simplex.

-Fact: All first episodes of genital herpes should be treated regardless of timing of onset of symptoms (see page 10).
+Fact: All first episodes of genital herpes should be treated regardless of the timing of onset of symptoms (see page 10).